quangnd/marktrapp.com/jekyll/blog/_posts/2014-01-02-end-of-an-era.md

 The two aspects of Brandopoly allowed companies to get their branded stuff out in front of everybody quickly.
 Instead of waiting days to get the new branded materials, and hours to modify them for the specific use cases, teams would be able to create customized marketing materials with the correct branding within a few minutes.
 It was this ease of use that led to its quick adoption by some of the largest entertainment companies, including ABC and HBO.

+You can find more information about Brandopoly in [my write-up][2] in the projects section.

 ## My role